ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 If you look closely, you should see that snakemake is running all three `sourmash sketch dna` commands _at the same time_.

-This is actually pretty cool and is one of the more powerful practical features of snakemake: once you tell snakemake _what you want it to do_ (by specifying targets) and give snakemake the set of recipes telling it _how to do each step_, snakemake will figure out the fastest way to run all the necessary steps with the resources you've given it.
+This is pretty cool and is one of the more powerful practical features of snakemake: once you tell snakemake _what you want it to do_ (by specifying your desired output(s)) and give snakemake the set of recipes telling it _how to do each step_, snakemake will figure out the fastest way to run all the necessary steps with the resources you've given it.

 In this case, we told snakemake that it could run up to three jobs at a time, with `-j 3`.
 We could also have told it to run more jobs at a